 Don’t Be Chicken, Try It!

-Now that our appetites had be teased, it was time for some bigger dishes.
+Now that our appetites had been teased, it was time for some bigger dishes.
 Crystal didn’t stray far from her normal, which almost always includes some chicken.
-On this visit it was the Cream Cheese Chicken Enchilada.
+On this visit, it was the Cream Cheese Chicken Enchilada.
 While we love the flavors associated with Mexican cuisine, it is rare that the plates offer such a pleasing photo opportunity.
 Her dish included two enchiladas, stuffed with grilled chicken and Monterey Jack cheese.
 They coat it with a cream cheese sauce and sliced avocado.
 Toss in some Spanish rice and black beans to add some pops of color.

 Give Me Some of Everything

 After my tour of the dining area, while taking photos, I had already seen the variety of dishes at other tables.
 Since everything looked so good, I decided to try it all!
 Okay, I actually just ordered the Mi Ranchito Sampler, but it feels like having everything.
 A pair of spicy Machaca beef taquitos, two chicken flautas, a chicken quesadilla, and one large Pollo Feliz dominate the plate.
 They still found some room to squeeze in some Spanish rice and refried beans.
-When the dish arrived before me, I knew that I not only had a delicious dinner, but plenty for lunch leftovers.
-I would imagine that was the plan, when the owners designed their meals that they brought from the hacienda to the heartland.
+When the dish arrived before me, I knew that I not only had a delicious dinner but plenty for lunch leftovers.
+I would imagine that was the plan when the owners designed the meals that they brought from the hacienda to the heartland.

 From Hacienda to the Heartland